Why you need to extend a volume even in server?

 Now, Partition D has been extended with the unallocated space successfully.

 Diskpart needs only 4 steps to extend a volume in server, but it is still difficult for most common users.
 Luckily, you can choose a kind of third party software to do this.
 For instance, AOMEI Partition Assistant Server provides a much easier interface for you to operate and also insures the safety of the data on your computer.
-Besides, it supports Windows Server 2003, 2008, 2012 R2.
+Besides, it supports Windows Server 2003, 2008, 2012 R2, 2016 and 2019.
 To know about partition assistant, please click here.

 To extend a volume in server with the help of AOMEI Partition Assistant